 Every NFT is a representation of a unique item and is, therefore, one of a kind.
 This creates digital scarcity.
 ERC-721 allows developers to create representations of digital items that are both unique and irreplaceable.
 This means that you are the only one in the world who owns that particular item.
 And you can prove your ownership with the blockchain.

-If you want to buy your very own NFT, you will first have to purchase cryptocurrencies like ETH and SOL.
+If you want to buy your very own NFT, you can do so with cryptocurrencies like SOL or ETH.
 Bitstamp is one of the few exchanges in the world that allows you to trade traditional money for cryptocurrencies, with which you can then acquire NFTs.
 Open your account for free to buy and sell leading cryptocurrencies.